-David Kim is a Designer and Creative Specialist based in Los Angeles, California.
-Most recently, he worked with the brilliant minds at Uninterrupted, developing creative for clients including Nike, Kith, Spotify and HBO.
+David Kim is a Designer + Social Creative Specialist based in Los Angeles, California.
+Most recently, he worked with the amazing people at Uninterrupted, developing creative for clients including Nike, Kith, Spotify and HBO.
 Some of his interests include sports, fashion and cultural representation.

 Uninterrupted is an athlete-empowerment brand founded by LeBron James that claims any player of sport can become "More than an athlete."
 Meanwhile, Nike claims that "If you have a body, you are an athlete."
 A collaboration was only inevitable.